-Virologic failure in a patient can occur for multiple reasons.
-Data from older patient cohorts suggested that suboptimal adherence and drug intolerance/toxicity accounted for 28%-40% of virologic failure and regimen discontinuations.
-1-2 More recent data suggest that most virologic failure on first-line regimens occurred due to either pre-existing (transmitted) drug resistance or suboptimal adherence.
-3 Factors associated with virologic failure include:
+Virologic failure can occur in a patient for many reasons.
+Data from patient cohorts in the earlier era of combination ART suggested that suboptimal adherence and drug intolerance/toxicity accounted for 28% to 40% of virologic failure and regimen discontinuations.^{15,16} More recent data suggest that most virologic failure on first-line regimens occurs because of either pre-existing (transmitted) drug resistance or suboptimal adherence.17 Virologic failure is associated with both patient- and regimen-related factors.